 UK Company Dormant vs Active Status for Non-Residents

 In 2026, both UK tax authorities and banks are increasingly strict about consistency between declared status and actual financial activity.
+What Does “Dormant” Mean in the UK?
+A UK company is considered dormant when it has had no significant accounting transactions during the financial year.

 Typically, this means: